altocodenl/TODIS/readme.md

 this is all great for backend, but what about interfaces?
 An interface is a way for a human to interact with software - always through hardware. interface mapped to state! see the data being displayed and the possible transformations.

+Identity is tackled here, because this is where you can have an entrypoint for humans.
+Identity as data.

 ## How to test the (hypo)thesis of this treatise